Ever wished you could know your job interview questions in advance?

 Put on the spot, you might struggle to think of anything, which is a pity because it would mean wasting an opportunity to make a good impression.

 Of course, it's much easier to remember the most important achievements of your career when you're not in a pressure situation.
-Luckily though, you should already have covered this when you prepared your CV.
+Luckily though, you should already have covered this when you wrote your CV.

 So cast your mind back and list the achievements you included there.
 This can serve as a starting point upon which you can then elaborate as much as you like.

 This is a generic question that functions as an introduction to your current job.
 The interviewer wants to find out more about your everyday tasks, how your working day is organized and the challenges you face.

 You should start by talking about the aspects of your current job that you think are most relevant for the position you are applying for and then go into more detail.

 Avoid giving a rushed or generic answer.
 If you've been asked the question, it's because they want a detailed response!

 In other words, did you dedicate yourself to the course you were doing or did you manage to combine work and study?

 If so, how did you manage to combine the two, and what results did you achieve?